linas/anant/README.md

 Utilities:
 ----------
+* Fill in values of completely multiplicative arithmetic function.
+* Ordinary and exponential generating functions for arithmetic functions.
 * Powell's method for zero-finding on complex plane (noise-cancelling variant).
-* Ordinary and exponential generating functions for airthmetic functions.

 Pre-requisites, Compiling, Installing, Testing